Angélique Kidjo: 2010s

-On May 14, 2014, Kidjo sang at the famous Brazilian music award show "Brazilian Music Awards" at the Teatro Municipal in Rio de Janeiro.
+On May 14, 2014, Kidjo sang at the Brazilian music award show "Brazilian Music Awards" at the Teatro Municipal in Rio de Janeiro.

 On May 29, 2014, Kidjo sang with Brazilian singer Lenine and Portuguese guitar player Rui Veloso for the opening concert of The Rolling Stones at Rock in Rio Lisboa.

 On November 5, 2014, Kidjo presented her "Mama Africa" tribute concert to Miriam Makeba at Carnegie Hall.
 The sold-out concert featured special guests Laura Mvula, Ezra Koenig and Vusi Mahlasela and was introduced by Whoopi Goldberg.

 On July 10, 2015, Kidjo sang with the San Francisco Symphony at the Louise M. Davies Symphony Hall.
 The program included Gershwin's "Summertime" (with lyrics in Fon), IFÉ, her collaboration with Philip Glass and some songs from her album Sings.

 October 3, 2015, saw the French sold out premiere of IFÉ, Three Yoruba Songs, Kidjo's collaboration with Philip Glass at the Philharmonie de Paris with the Orchestre Lamoureux conducted by Gast Waltzing.

 On November 5, 2015, the David Lynch Foundation organised another benefit concert at New York City's Carnegie Hall named "Change Begins Within" to promote transcendental meditation for stress control.
 Kidjo participated, as did Katy Perry, Sting, Jerry Seinfeld, Jim James and classical guitarist Sharon Isbin.
 Each of the performers actively practices transcendental meditation.

 On July 10, 2016, Kidjo created the premiere of her "African Women All-Stars" concert at the Montreux Jazz Festival with special guests Aṣa, Dobet Gnaore, Lura and the Trio Teriba from Benin.

 On September 24, 2016, Kidjo performed at the opening ceremony of the National Museum of African American Culture and History in Washington appearing along with Patti LaBelle, Angela Bassett, Robert De Niro, Will Smith, Oprah Winfrey, Barack Obama, Michelle Obama and John Lewis.

 On May 5, 2017, Kidjo presented her "Remain In Light" concert at Carnegie Hall.
 Her sold-out performance was a reinvention of the iconic album by the rock band Talking Heads.
 The concert included special guest Nona Hendryx, Lionel Loueke, Antibalas, Jason Lindner and an unplanned duet with David Byrne on the song "Once In A Lifetime".